wp-plugins/advanced-category-column/readme.txt

 Tags: column, sidebar, widget, category, newspaper, image, multi widget Requires at least: 2.9
 Tested up to: 3.9.1
-Stable tag: 3.2
+Stable tag: 3.2.1

-The Advanced Category Column is a very customizable multiwidget for your sidebar.
+The Advanced Category Column is a very customizable multi-widget for your sidebar.

 == Description ==